|

-Indian Gold market
+Indian Gold Market

 Indians have a huge fascination for gold.
 This is evident in the fact that India is the largest consumer as well as importer of gold in the world.
 Gold plays a very important role in the social, religious and cultural life of Indians.
 India Gold Market looks poised to achieve greater heights given the fascination for gold in the country.
 India consumes about 800 MT of gold which accounts to about 20% consumption of gold globally.
 More than 50% of this is used for making gold jewelry.